-Mob programming is a collaborative approach to software development in which a small group of developers work together in real time on one task.
+Mob programming is a collaborative approach to software development in which a group of developers work together in real time on one task.
 Mob programming has its roots in pair programming, an Extreme Programming (XP) technique in which two developers work as a team on the same task, using just one computer.

 This collaborative approach to defining user requirements, designing, testing and deploying software strengthens skills by giving newer employees an opportunity to benefit from the knowledge more experienced team members possess.
 This approach also provides more experienced employees with an opportunity to gain fresh perspectives from newer employees.
-Ideally, each participant will get to play every role during each mob programming session.
+Ideally, each participant gets to play every role during each mob programming session.

 How does mob programming work?

 The defining quality of mob programming is that all the developers are grouped together at one workstation and the entire team works on the same task at the same time.
 There is no specific number of developers needed to be considered a mob, but four to six developers is considered the norm.
 Projectors and dual monitors can be used to ensure everyone on the development team can see exactly what code they are working on at a given time.